• Skip to primary navigation

 Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Welcome to our coffee klatsch.
 If you don’t know what that term means, a coffee klatsch is a social gathering of people who get together for conversation while drinking coffee.
-What better venue than this one to chat about coffee.
+What better venue than this one to chat about coffee and learn how long does coffee last.

 Who doesn’t love the smell of coffee?
 It evokes positive feelings for many.
 Coffee helps many people get their day started.